Order of Santiago

-After the death of the Grand Master Alonso de Cárdenas in 1493, the Catholic Monarchs incorporated the Order into the Spanish Crown.
-Pope Adrian VI forever united the office of grandmaster of Santiago to the crown in 1523.
+With the culmination of the Reconquista and the death of the Grand Master Alonso de Cárdenas, the Catholic Monarchs incorporated the Order into the Spanish Crown, and the Pope Adrian VI forever united the office of Grand Master of Santiago to the Crown in 1523.

-The First Republic suppressed the Order in 1873 and, although it was re-established in the Restoration, it was reduced to a nobiliary institute of honorable character.
-It was ruled by a Superior Council dependent on the Ministry of War, which was also extinguished after the proclamation of the Second Republic in 1931.
+The First Republic suppressed the Order in 1873, but it was re-established in the Restoration as a nobiliary institute of honorable character.
+The Order was again suppressed after the proclamation of the Second Republic in 1931.
+With the fall of the Republic and the re-establishment of the Monarchy, the Order of Santiago was definitely restored with the kingship of Juan Carlos I with the character of a nobiliary, honorable, and religious order; and remains as such.

 The Order of Santiago is one of the four Spanish military orders, together with those of Calatrava, Alcántara, and Montesa.
-It was restored as a civil association with the kingship of Juan Carlos I with the character of a nobiliary, honorable, and religious organization that remains as such.

 Insignia

-The Order's insignia is said to originate from the Battle of Clavijo, and is a red cross resembling a sword, with the shape of a fleur-de-lis on the hilt and the arms.
+The Order's insignia is said to originate from the Battle of Clavijo and is a red cross resembling a sword, with the shape of a fleur-de-lis on the hilt and the arms.
 The knights wore the cross stamped on the royal standard and white cape.
 The cross of the royal standard had a Mediterranean scallop in the center and another one at the end of each arm.

 The three fleurs-de-lis represent the "honor without stain", which is in reference to the moral features of the Apostle's character.

 The sword represents the chivalrous character of the apostle St. James and his martyr ways, since he was decapitated with a sword.
 It can also symbolize taking the sword in the name of Christ, in a certain sense.

 It is said that its shape originated in the era of the Crusades, when the knights took with them small crosses with sharpened bottoms to stick them in the ground and carry out their daily devotions.